brunialti/MENWIZ/README.txt

 I abstracted the menu management and I wrote a new library called MENWIZ (menu wizard).

 The pros are:
-- non blocking: that is the library does not take mu control while working, usefull if your sketch need to work while you are changing the settings
+- (near) asynchronous: that is the library does not take mu control while working, usefull if your sketch need to work while you are changing the settings
 - simple to use (few primitives and compact code)
 - user defined splash screen (optional): if you need to show something at startup.
 The time is user defined.
 - user defined callback default screen (optional) activated after a user defined elapsed time since last button push.
 The menu gently leave the screen to the user, untill any button is pushed.